keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - patterns are from Aristolia
 - it pours out ashes, the ashes turn into a peacock
 - Olivia wants *More*
+- 24 :3
+- Asphodel is talking to the other funny monkey
 -